Heidar-An/Neptune-Browser-Extension/README.md

 Then, you name the password so you can remember what website the password was used for.
 Then, you click save and the password is saved.

+What makes it **super** secure, is that the password that you created to access your account is hashed using Sha-256!

 ## What to do if you have a concern or issue with the extension
 Email me at HeidarAn3@gmail.com